by Karen Knops, MD

 So far in this A-S-C-E-N-D series about visiting your physician, I’ve discussed “A” for Anticipation, planning ahead for your appointment.
 I then examined “S” for Summarize in the first moments of the visit, an ideal time for patients and providers to summarize goals for the appointment and begin to share information, creating a story about what has been happening and why.
 Before the conversation moves on to medical recommendations or treatment options, it is worth pausing to share your most important concerns.

-Notice and name how you are feeling.
-It can help to name your emotions — sad, angry, frustrated, worried, etc. This is a mindful way to express yourself that reduces the chance that those emotions will overwhelm you or be misinterpreted.
-It is normal to feel angry about losses related to illness and treatment, and stating that you have anger is more helpful than breaking down or raging at your provider.
+Notice and name emotions.
+It can help to name feelings — sad, angry, frustrated, ashamed, worried, etc. This is a mindful way to express ourselves, and it reduces the chance that those emotions will overwhelm us.
+It is normal to feel upset about losses related to illness and treatment, and naming that feeling out loud is more helpful than breaking down or raging at our care team or loved ones.

 Frame the issue in your favor: “I want us to get the most from our conversation, and it might help if I let you know what matters most to me.”
-If you fear your concern could be misinterpreted, say so.
+If we fear our concerns could be misinterpreted, we can say so.
 For example, “I am concerned about the cost of my treatment, but I don’t want to seem like money is the only thing I care about.”
-If you still fear sharing your concerns, remember this: Relationships can be developed and repaired over time, but a relationship in which you feel unheard is not a real relationship.
+It is better to speak up, even if it is difficult.
+Relationships can be developed and repaired over time, but a relationship in which we feel unheard is not a real relationship at all.

 Sharing concerns is the foundation of the therapeutic relationship.
-As human beings in an imperfect healthcare system, physicians will have bad days or miss cues, but if your doctor repeatedly dismisses or minimizes your concerns, it is red flag that you are not a good fit.
-The role of healthcare is to help people, and being clear about what matters most to you lets the right help find you.
+As human beings in an imperfect healthcare system, clinicians will have bad days or miss cues, but when a clinician repeatedly dismisses or minimizes our concerns, it can be a red flag.
+The role of healthcare is to help people, and feeling able to voice what matters is central to that mission.

 Read the next post: “E” for Explore.